RealZxgly/Rental-Agent-Setup/README.md

 ## Install

 1. Run `RentalAgentSetup.exe`.
 2. If Windows shows **"Windows protected your PC"**, click **More info → Run anyway**.
-This appears because the app isn't code-signed.
+This appears because the app isn't code-signed; it's normal for small independent apps.
 3. Click **Next → Install**.
 No administrator rights are needed.
 4. Open **Rental Agent** from the Start menu or the desktop shortcut.